What is an online shopping app?

 The complexity of the design.
 The app’s design may be as simple as a couple of colored blocks against a white background.
 Alternatively, you may add unique illustrations, embellish the software with neat animated elements and create an intricate color scheme.
 Looks pretty?
 Yes, but it also comes with a raised price tag.

 The number of staff on the team.
-Simple math: the more people work for you to make a shopping app, the more you have to pay.
+Simple math: the more people work for you to make a shopping app, the higher your costs will be.

 Means of contracting: in-house, freelance, or outsource.
 In-house teams are the most expensive to maintain: apart from the hourly rates, you also have to cover the medical insurance and provide the people who work for you with other workplace perks.
 With freelance or outsource teams, you pay only for their work.